opengeospatial/TrainingDML-AI_SWG/update_notes.md

 recognition of changes in an area between images taken at different times

-I am not sure if &lt;iamgery&gt; is the best domain.
+I am not sure if &lt;imagery&gt; is the best domain.
 We do not have an &lt;image processing&gt; domain.
 You could create that if you think more of the terms could benefit from that domain.
 I understand change detection is typically performed on images, would "change detection between two point clouds also be possible" but not easy...

 - Proposed Change: Perhaps could create &lt;image processing&gt; domain.
 - Action: We use the &lt;earth observation&gt; for these specific tasks used in the EO domain: